mscharley/jekyll-compass/README.md

 --------

-jekyll-compass is a jekyll plugin that provides an interface between Jekyll's building commands and the Compass libraries to automatically build your Compass SASS files during a regular website build.
+jekyll-compass is a jekyll plugin that provides an interface between Jekyll's building commands and the Compass libraries to automatically build your Compass Sass files during a regular website build.
 This means your CSS files end up directly in your `_site` output folder and never need to be checked into your version control.

 Installation